These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 To do this, he'll need the help of Edwin Courcey.
 Edwin Courcey is his prickly magical society counterpart but he clearly wishes Robin were anyone else.

-I love the secret society of magicians.
+I love the Secret Society of magicians.
 And the Edwardian setting and mlm romance sets it apart from other books including secret magical societies.

 There are so many incredible mlm books.
 If you're looking for books with mlm romance then I have a whole blog post full of recommendations.
 You can check out my blog post on mlm book here